Learn how Pasture.io uses satellites to measure pasture growth on farms across the world.

 1. Paddock Activities

-Namely that satellite pasture measuring services such as LIC Space, and Pastures from Space (PfS+) severely struggle with pasture covers greater than 2500KgDM/ha and struggle when targeting lower residuals below 2000KgDM/ha.
+It's worth noting that satellite pasture measuring services, such as LIC Space and Pastures from Space (PfS+), may encounter difficulties when dealing with pasture covers greater than 2500KgDM/ha or targeting lower residuals below 2000KgDM/ha.

 Satellite image of a dairy farm (Robin Hill, our founder's family farm) showing the variance in pasture cover within each paddock.